Padstow is a town and fishing port on the north coast of Cornwall. Padstow is full of history, heritage and - most importantly - fun!

-St Georges Cove is the closest beach to Padstow.
-The name, ‘St George’ is from the ancient well/spring located behind the beach.
-Surrounding this beach are stunning cliffs which in the summer months are covered in wildflowers.
-During low tide the beach extends to Harbour and Hawkers Cove and visitors can walk between the two destinations.
+St Georges Cove - is the closest beach to Padstow.
+The name ‘St George’ is taken from the ancient well/spring located behind the beach.
+Surrounding this beach are stunning cliffs which, in the summer months, are covered in wildflowers.
+During low tide the beach extends to the Harbour and Hawkers Cove and visitors can walk between the two destinations.
 Please keep an eye out on the tide times as you do not want to get caught out.

-This stunning sandy beach looks out over Camel Estuary and at low tide stretches over a mile and a half up to Hawkers Cove.
-On the westerly side of the beach there are plenty of rockpools which are bursting with local wildlife, waiting to be explored - perfect to escape to for a day of sand castles and picnics.
+Harbour Cove - this stunning sandy beach looks out over Camel Estuary and, at low tide, stretches over a mile and a half up to Hawkers Cove.
+On the westerly side of the beach there are plenty of rockpools bursting with life and waiting to be explored – the perfect place to escape to for a day of sand castles and picnics.

-Trevone Bay is a stunning sandy beach which was awarded the Blue Flag Award in 2019.
+Trevone Bay - has a stunning sandy beach which was awarded the Blue Flag Award in 2019.
 This is a popular spot for surfers both intermediate and beginner.
-At low tide this beach uncovers a ray of rockpools which are full of marine wildlife – waiting to be explored and admired.
-Surrounding Trevone Bay are beautiful cliffs full of wildflowers and a coastal walking path which will take you around the Bay – views which will guarantee to take your breath away.
+At low tide this beach uncovers a ray of rockpools which are full of marine wildlife waiting to be explored and admired.
+Surrounding Trevone Bay are beautiful cliffs full of wildflowers and a coastal walking path which will take you around the Bay – views which are guaranteed to take your breath away.

-Accessibility to this beach is easy and mobility users may prefer this beach to others.
+Accessibility to this beach is easy and visitors with mobility issues may prefer this beach to others.
 A slip road from the car park will allow you to walk comfortably to the beach.
 Dog restrictions may apply here throughout the year.
-There are lifeguards who cover this area throughout the year however, this is subjected to change.
+There are lifeguards who cover this area throughout the year however this is subject to change.
 Nearby facilities include a beach shop, café and toilets.
-With less than two miles away from the beach you’ll find some great places to eat including but not limited to, The Cornish Arms, Rick Steins Café and Harlyn Bay Restaurant.
-Parking can be found at both ends of the beach both offer hourly and day tickets.
-The parking spaces are subject to availability, and we suggest arriving before peak hours.
+Less than two miles away from the beach you’ll find some great places to eat including The Cornish Arms, Rick Stein’s Café and Harlyn Bay Restaurant.
+Parking can be found at both ends of the beach, with hourly and day parking tickets available.
+The parking spaces are subject to availability and we suggest arriving before peak hours.

-Parking in Padstow has never been easier with around four car parks including short and long stays.
-The parking spaces are subject to availability, and we suggest arriving before peak hours.
+Padstow Parking and Accessibility - parking in Padstow has never been easier with car parks including short and long stays.
+The parking spaces are subject to availability so we suggest arriving before peak hours.
 Day tickets and hourly tickets can be purchased, and prices may vary.
-All car parks require a short walk into Padstow town centre.
+All car parks are a short walk away from Padstow town centre.